ModernAnimal/tap-netsuite-general-ledger/README.md

 - Check target logs for schema mismatches, constraint violations, or OOM errors
 - Try reducing `page_size` to 500 or lower
 - Verify catalog schema matches target table schema

+**Rate Limiting / 429 Errors**
+- Reduce `concurrent_requests` from default 5 to 3 or 1
+- NetSuite may throttle requests during peak hours
+- Contact NetSuite support to check your account's concurrency limits

+**Slow Performance**
+- Increase `concurrent_requests` from 5 to 10 or 15 for faster syncs
+- Monitor for rate limiting when increasing concurrency
+- Ensure adequate network bandwidth for concurrent connections

 ### Debug Logging